 - (4) Ground Floor Ceiling Height.
 Unless otherwise established elsewhere in this Code: - (A) Ground floor non-residential uses in UMU Districts shall have a minimum floor-to-floor height of 17 feet, as measured from grade. - (B) Ground floor non-residential uses in all C-3, C-M, NCT, DTR, Chinatown Mixed Use, RSD, SLR, SLI, SSO, MUG, MUR, and MUO Districts shall have a minimum floor-to-floor height of 14 feet, as measured from grade. - (C) Ground floor non-residential uses in all RC districts, C-2 districts, RED districts, and NC districts other than NCT, shall have a minimum floor-to-floor height of 14 feet, as measured from grade except in 40-foot and 50-foot height districts, where buildings shall have a minimum floor-to-floor height of 10 feet. - (5) Street-Facing Ground-Level Spaces.
 The floors of street-fronting interior spaces housing non-residential active uses and lobbies shall be as close as possible to the level of the adjacent sidewalk at the principal entrance to these spaces.
 Street-facing ground-level spaces housing non-residential active uses in hotels, office buildings, shopping centers, and other large buildings shall open directly onto the street, rather than solely into lobbies and interior spaces of the buildings.
 Such required street-facing entrances shall remain open to the public during business hours. - (6) Transparency and Fenestration.
 Frontages with active uses that are not residential or PDR must be fenestrated with transparent windows and doorways for no less than 60 percent of the street frontage at the ground level and allow visibility to the inside of the building.
-The use of dark or mirrored glass shall not count towards the required transparent area. - (7) Gates, Railings, and Grillwork.
+The use of dark or mirrored glass shall not count towards the required transparent area.

+- (7) Gates, Railings, and Grillwork.
 Any decorative railings or grillwork, other than wire mesh, which is placed in front of or behind ground floor windows, shall be at least 75 percent open to perpendicular view.
 Rolling or sliding security gates shall consist of open grillwork rather than solid material, so as to provide visual interest to pedestrians when the gates are closed, and to permit light to pass through mostly unobstructed.
-Gates, when both open and folded or rolled as well as the gate mechanism, shall be recessed within, or laid flush with, the building facade.

-(d) Exceptions for Historic Buildings.
+Gates, when both open and folded or rolled as well as the gate mechanism, shall be recessed within, or laid flush with, the building facade. - (d) Exceptions for Historic Buildings.
 Specific street frontage requirements in this Section may be modified or waived by the Planning Commission for structures designated as landmarks, significant or contributory buildings within a historic district, or buildings of merit when the Historic Preservation Commission advises that complying with specific street frontage requirements would adversely affect the landmark, significant, contributory, or meritorious character of the structure, or that modification or waiver would enhance the economic feasibility of preservation of the landmark or structure.

-Section 7.
+Section 9.
 The San Francisco Planning Code is hereby amended by amending Section 145.5. to read as follows:

-Sec.
+SEC.
 145.5.
 GROUND FLOOR STANDARDS IN PDR INDUSTRIAL DISTRICTS.

-All new buildings constructed in PDR Industrial Districts shall provide ground floor spaces with a minimum clear ceiling height of 15 feet, as measured from grade.
-In existing buildings, a minimum clear ceiling height of 15 feet shall be retained where currently existing, and in buildings undergoing major renovations or changes of use, restored where practically feasible to do so.
+All new buildings constructed in PDR Industrial Districts, as defined in Section 201, shall provide ground floor spaces with a minimum clear ceiling height of 15 feet, as measured from grade.
+In existing buildings, a minimum clear ceiling height of 15 feet shall be retained where currently existing.
+Any building permit which seeks to reduce the clear ceiling height to less than 15 feet shall require a variance as set forth in Section 305 of this Code.

-Section 8.
+Section 10.
 The San Francisco Planning Code is hereby amended by amending Section 150, to read as follows: